developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/BottomCommandArea/index.md

 ---
-title: BottomCommandArea
+title:  BottomCommandArea Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview

-The BottomCommandArea Module is used to set the parameters of the Bottom Command Area.
-The bottom command area is a region at the bottom of the screen designed to hold RhoElements controls such as the SIP button or Zoom button to separate them from the rest of the user application.
+**The BottomCommandArea Module is used to set the parameters of the Bottom Command Area.
+The bottom command area is a region at the bottom of the screen designed to hold RhoElements controls such as the SIP button or Zoom button to separate them from the rest of the user application.**

 ## Syntax